ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/14-Running_Simulations.md

 PMEMD is highly optimized to do all computations in one GPU, and it runs exceptionally fast.
 It CANNOT be used efficiently on more than one GPU because of the overhead from moving data between GPUs.

-- Note: pmemd.cuda is unstable with nfft = 144, but stable with nfft = 128 or 256.

 References:
 [Amber file formats](https://ambermd.org/FileFormats.php#restart)

 #### 3.2 Moving simulation from AMBER to GROMACS.
 To tansfer simulation to GROMACS in addition to converting restart file we need to convert topology.

 First convert AMBER topology to GROMACS